Why do I need to manage my research data?

 An extensive directory of data repositories is available from re3data.org.
 These range from very generic commercially-provided repositories such as Figshare, to narrowly-defined subject-specific repositories.
 Generally speaking, it’s better to use a subject-specific repository than a generic one, as they will have staff that understand the data and can help curate it properly as time passes.

 Some repositories request that the data they receive is accompanied by metadata (contextual information about the data) in a particular format, so it’s worth getting in touch with appropriate repositories before you get too far in to the data gathering process.
 It’s much easier to document your data as you gather it rather than leaving it until the end of a project – and documenting data during a project can also help you and any collaborators find relevant information more quickly whilst you are still working on it.
-Feel free to discuss this with your Subject Librarian or arrange to meet with one of the RDM support team by emailing email@example.com.
+Feel free to discuss this with your Subject Librarian or arrange to meet with one of the RDO support team by emailing firstname.lastname@example.org.

 Unfortunately, subject-specific data repositories do not exist for many fields.
 If there is no appropriate disciplinary repositories for your data, you can meet funder requirements by depositing it in Oxford’s institutional data repository: ORA-Data.